luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code/index.md

 [You can find more info here](URL "Official Repository")

+Here are listed more usefull extensions that i recently started to use, maybe in another later post i can tell you more about them.

 ## Other util extensions
 - Markdown PDF:
     - Export your markdown to pdf, html, png or jpeg  with a simple right click.